crinkytreadmill/obs-mac-capture-restarter/README.md

 ### How Detection Works

+The script identifies frozen sources by checking if restart/reactivate properties are enabled on supported sources.
+For maximum compatibility, the script tries multiple property names:

+- `restart_capture` (used by macOS Audio Capture)
+- `reactivate_capture` (used by screen capture and CoreAudio sources)
+- `restart` and `reactivate` (fallback options)

-The script identifies frozen sources by checking if the "reactivate_capture" property is enabled on screen capture and audio sources.
-This property only becomes available when OBS detects that a source has become unresponsive.
+This property becomes available when OBS detects that a source has become unresponsive.

 ## Troubleshooting